varnishcache/varnish-cache/doc/sphinx/users-guide/purging.rst

 As you can see we have used a new action - return(purge).
 This ends execution of vcl_recv and jumps to vcl_hash.
 This is just like we handle a regular request.
-When vcl_hash calls return(lookup) varnish will purge the object and then call vcl_purge.
+When vcl_hash calls return(lookup) Varnish will purge the object and then call vcl_purge.
 Here you have the option of adding any particular actions you want Varnish to take once it has purge the object.